Martins3/loongson-dune/Readme.md

 ```

 2. fd started at 6 instead of 3
+4. `KVM_MAX_VCPU` limits the dune threads up to 16

-## advantage compared to Standford Dune
+## advantage over Standford Dune
-1. we can create kvm virtual machine in dune process
+1. Don't need kernel module.
-2. No need to write code for intel and amd CPU separately
+2. Don't need to write code for intel and amd CPU separately.

-## Source code explanation
-1. code is writen in x86 machine and compiled and executed in CPU,
-`dune/kvm.h` and `dune/mipskvm.h` is useless, but code editor running on x86 CPU will compliant
-if it can't find the symbol of MIPS KVM.
+3. Don't need to disable kernel kaslr.
+4. Escape dune easily.
+   - Process can enter dune and then escape dune whenever it wants to.
+5. Nested Dune
+6. Support multiple architectures.
+7. Support fork related syscall, multi-thread program works almost perfectly.

 ## design explanation

-[^1]: 用芯探核:基于龙芯的 Linux 内核探索解析 P58
+When guest invoke syscall, it will be directed to hyerpcall and escape to host, then the syscall simulated in host userspace.